Creating Trackable Power In a C5 Corvette

 Comparing apples to oranges though...
 Top speeds on both straight was increased from my previous PB time.
 Back straight was up 2.9mph and front straight was up 3.4mph, so not insignificant gains.
 Whether that can be attributed to a slight increase of power with the LS6 intake or the different gearing of the Z06 transmission which was changed since that last time, or just ambient temperatures... we'll never know as my data logging isn't good enough unfortunately to have captured IATs last time!
 I'll know more after the next event at the Ridge though when I can compare top speeds though that were both accomplished with the Z06 transmission, leaving just recent power modificaitons for determining differences.

-I unfortuantely was going to test this at the Ridge, but due to logistics complexity my next day at the Ridge was in the Honda Accordian, so we'll never know how much gains were to be seen there from the intake alone.
+I unfortuantely was going to test this at the Ridge, but due to logistics complexity my next day at the Ridge was in our Lemons Honda Accordian, so we'll never know for certain just how much gains were to be seen there from the intake alone.

 Long Tube Headers and Dyno Tuning